 Accountability and transparency are catch phrases in many industries.
-To give substance to these concepts SETMA has launched this section of our website.
+To give substance to these concepts SETMA has launched a new section of our website (www.jameslhollymd.com); it is entitled Public Reporting.
 Here, we will report to you, our patients and our community, the care we are giving your health.
 Four questions are addressed and answered in this introduction: